 As the pasta softly simmered, I was quite surprised to notice that a scent of almonds wafted up from the sauté pan: I am not entirely sure whether that came from my olive oil, from the pasta itself, or a happy alchemy between the two, but I had never had that happen before.
 This scent had somewhat subsided by the time the pasta was cooked, but it was still a lingering presence in the finished dish, and went delightfully well with the softened zucchini, the toasty flecks of Parmesan, and the earthy crunchy cacao nibs**.

-* Chose promise, chose due: a promise is a debt.
+* Chose promise, chose due means “a promise is a debt.”

 ** Cacao nibs (éclats de fève de cacao in French) are tiny bits of rosted cacao beans, not sweetened or processed any further.
 They have an intense chocolate scent, and they are crunchy and nutty.

-100 grams (3.5 ounces) short pasta, such as penne, fusilli or ricciole
+- 200 grams (3.5 ounces) short pasta, such as penne, fusilli or ricciole (use gluten-free as needed)

-1 1/2 teaspoons cacao nibs (not chocolate coated), optionally toasted in a dry skillet, and coarsely crushed with a mortar and pestle
+- 1 tablespoon cacao nibs (not chocolate coated), optionally toasted in a dry skillet, and coarsely crushed with a mortar and pestle